OData/v3ProtocolDocument/OData ABNF.markdown

 	geometryPolygon 			= 	; Format specific

-## Geospatial Primitives in Json Verbose or Json Light ##
+## Geospatial Primitives in JSON Verbose or JSON Light ##

--- TODO: Fill in with GeoJson
+-- TODO: Fill in with GeoJSON

 	geography 					= 	; Format specific